 Rei was an excellent sharp shooter, maybe not as good as Akiko but it was very close.
 She didn’t really practice any hand-to-hand combat but she knew enough to get away pretty well but never enough to win against Akiko.
 It was fun to watch.
 The only thing I could participate in was meditating which Akiko did a lot.

-“When can I take off the sync ring?”
+“When can I take off the sync rings?”
 I asked one day.

 “We left it on, but not activated because your muscles need to heal completely before I can remove them or else any muscles that are not healed yet will die.”